-Enter HIIT (high-intensity interval training) and steady-state cardio workouts.
-Each has their own benefits and applications, but a combination of the two will help you lose weight, increase strength and boost endurance.
+Enter into the ring HIIT vs steady-state cardio workouts.
+In this showdown, each has its own benefits and applications, but a combination of the two will help you lose weight, increase strength and boost endurance.

 what is steady-state cardio?

 This is the type of aerobic cardio most people include in their training plan without even knowing it.
 It’s a form of continuous exercise that emphasizes consistency and keeping the effort even and regulated.
 Swimming laps or running a half marathon are two examples of steady-state cardio.

 “The benefits of steady-state cardio are that you can maintain your pace and effort for longer periods,” says Christian Jonsson, obstacle course racer (OCR), CrossFit athlete and Polar Ambassador.
 “You don’t have to be motivated every day to manage such cardio – I would say it’s easier to work out every day and avoid injuries.”